Skip to Main Content

 • Formal assessment of student learning and reports of performance and progress.
 A variety of assessment methods are used to gauge student learning.
 Assessment methods are clearly outlined in the syllabus of each program course and include the unit and final examinations, quizzes, case studies, laboratory reports, research papers, presentations, and projects.
 In addition, the national ServSafe test is administered each year to senior nutrition students.
 The Brooks College of Health advisors tracks student progress through academic roadmaps and online degree evaluation tools.
 In addition, overall program completion times are tracked for all nutrition students.

-• DPD retention and remediation procedures when student performance does not meet the criteria for progressing in the program.
+• Retention and remediation procedures when student performance does not meet the criteria for progressing in the program.
 Any DPD/nutrition student with a semester GPA and cumulative GPA under 2.0 is placed on a probation contract.
 The contract outlines obstacles the student has faced, possible solutions, and resources and requires the student to meet with their academic advisor several times during the semester.
 The contracted student is typically referred to the nutrition program director for a meeting.

 • Disciplinary/termination procedures.
 Students must maintain good academic standing, defined as undergraduate students with a current semester Grade Point Average (GPA) and a total institutional GPA of 2.0 or above.